forkdump/Reddit-Flair-Detector-Application/README.md

 2. **Part II  - Exploratory Data Analysis (EDA)** (https://github.com/abhisheksaxena1998/Reddit-Flair-Detector-Application/blob/master/Jupyter%20Notebooks/Part%20II%20-%20Exploratory%20Data%20Analysis%20(EDA).ipynb) :
 On Cleaned and Processed Data Temporal and EDA is performed.

-   **Link to Data Analysis in Web-Application is** : https://reddit-realtime-analysis.herokuapp.com/dataanalysis
+   **Link to Detailed Data Analysis in Web-Application is** : https://reddit-realtime-analysis.herokuapp.com/dataanalysis

 3. **Part III - Building a Flare Detector** (https://github.com/abhisheksaxena1998/Reddit-Flair-Detector-Application/blob/master/Jupyter%20Notebooks/Part%20III%20-%20Building%20a%20Flair%20Detector.ipynb) :
 Using various classifiers as listed below a flair classifier is built and **SGDClassifier** is used in Web-Application. **This works quite well in classifying real world posts.**